vitest-dev/vitest/docs/guide/environment.md

 ## Custom Environment

-Starting from 0.23.0, you can create your own package to extend Vitest environment.
-To do so, create package with the name `vitest-environment-${name}` or specify a path to a valid JS/TS file (supported since 0.34.0).
+You can create your own package to extend Vitest environment.
+To do so, create package with the name `vitest-environment-${name}` or specify a path to a valid JS/TS file.
 That package should export an object with the shape of `Environment`:

 ```ts twoslash
 import type { Environment } from 'vitest'